KonradDlugosz/SakilaRestApi/README.md

    git clone https://github.com/KonradDlugosz/SakilaRestApi
    ```

 2. Once you clone the project you will need to include `application.properties` file to connect to the database.
+This should be located under ```src/main/resources```.
 Example of MySQL connection file:

    ```
    spring.datasource.url=jdbc:mysql://localhost:3306/sakila
    spring.datasource.username=root
    spring.datasource.password=root
    ```
+   Other databases can be used by replacing the MySQL part of the URL with the database technology that you prefer, though you will need the corresponding driver regardless of which database that you use.

 3. Open command prompt (Windows) or terminal (Mac/Linux) and navigate to cloned repository.